balena-io/balena-cli/doc/cli.markdown

 Consider .gitignore files in addition to the .dockerignore file.
 This reverts to the CLI v11 behavior/implementation (deprecated) if compatibility is required until your project can be adapted.

+#### --multi-dockerignore, -m

+Have each service use its own .dockerignore file.
+See "balena help build".

 #### --nogitignore, -G